-Table 4: Presentations at Conferences, Workshops, Seminars, and Other Events Type Type Title Event & Intended Audience Location Date(s) Conference presentation Speeding during Covid- 19 pandemic in Maine Shahlaeegilan, A., Shirazi, M., Marshall, E., Ivan, J.N.
-(2022) ITCD (ASCE conference) Seattle, Washington Accepted for Presentation in June 2022
+Table 4: Presentations at Conferences, Workshops, Seminars, and Other Events Туре Type Title Citation Event & Intended Audience Location Date(s) N/A

 Use the table below to report any publications, technical reports, peer-reviewed articles, newspaper articles referencing your work, graduate papers, dissertations, etc. written as a result of the work you conducted on this project.
 Please list only completed items and exclude work in progress.